Listening to the speakers

 "A woman is the full circle.
 Within her is the power to create, nurture and transform." - Diane Mariechild

-SALON SCHDULE:
+SALON SCHEDULE:

 10:30 am - Arrival, Networking, Art Exhibit, Champagne